timmwagener/lxml_from_source/README.rst

 Guideline
 *********

 Clone the repository and work through all the dependencies in the order given below.
 Feel free to try and use a version of *MSVC* you like or substitute one version of a library with a *newer/older* one.
+Each subfolder contains an own *README* with a specific guide for the current library.
 The result of all the steps for MSVC11, x64 and lxml-3.6.0 can be found in the */bin* folder.

 1. zlib
 2. libiconv